MahdiShahrajabian/DigitalControlLab/HW/3.A_to_B/README.md

-Title: The robot moves from A tp B point which these points are not on the same axis.
+Title: The robot moves from A to B point which these points are not on the same axis.

 This code generates the proper speed of robot motors for moving from A point to B.